nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 - `did_methods` OPTIONAL.
 Array of strings containing the DID methods enabled for the service.
 If not present, all DID methods are allowed.
 - `endpoint` REQUIRED.
 String containing the URL where the server hosts the service endpoint.
 - `presentation_definition` REQUIRED.
 JSON object with the Presentation Definition (see [PEX]) describing requirements for presentations on the list.
+  Contents of the `format` field are ignored for the Verifiable Presentation.
+The Verifiable Presentation is always encoded in JWT format.
 - `presentation_max_validity` REQUIRED.
 JSON number containing the maximum validity period (number of seconds between `nbf` and `exp`) of a presentation in seconds.

 For example: